 Contrary to what most people believe, having braces placed on the teeth does not come with pain.
 There is no pain involved with the placement of bands on the teeth or adding the wires that create movement.
-Discomfort comes in the form of minor aching when the braces are first installed and after adjustments to tighten or change direction of the tooth movement.
-This can result to temporary soreness.
+Discomfort comes in the form of minor aching when the braces are first installed and after adjustments to tighten or change the direction of the tooth movement.
+This can result in temporary soreness.
 While this aching can be uncomfortable, it is easily managed with over-the-counter pain medication.

 Alternative options to braces

 For moving teeth into their proper locations there really isn’t an alternative to braces.
 But clear or tooth-colored brackets and wires can make the braces much less noticeable.
 Some people if they need relatively minor adjustment may be eligible for clear aligners instead of traditional braces.